event-driven-robotics/hpe-core/example/movenet/README.md

     $ docker run -it movenet bash
     ```

-2.To test the model, run
+2.To test the model, ensure you are in the examples/movenet folder and run
 ```
 python evaluate.py
 ```